example42/puppet-tp/compatibility.md

 ## Difference between tp versions 0.x and 1.x

 Since Tiny Puppet version 1.x the main tp defines are compatible only with Puppet 4 or Puppet 3 with future parser enabled.
-In environments where you have Puppet 3 (or earlier) you can use the relevant defines with the 3 prefix.
+In environments where we have Puppet 3 (or earlier) we can use the relevant defines with the 3 prefix.

 On tp version 0.x the defaults are different: the default defines are compatible with any Puppet version and Puppet 4 versions have the 4 suffix.